 How Points Work in Qualy Time Attack

-Points are tracked per driver, per modification class, and accumulate across the season.
+Points are based on both lap performance and participation, tracked per driver and modification class, and accumulate across the season.
 Here's how the scoring system works.

 By Qualy

 Qualy's points system is designed to be simple, fair, and competitive for our time attack drivers.
-Points are tracked per driver, per modification class (Stock, Street, etc.), and accumulate across the season from the Spring Cup to the Fall Cup.
-Drivers will choose the track they wish to attend and upload their laps for that track.
+Points are based on both lap performance and participation, are tracked per driver and modification class (Stock, Street, etc.), and accumulate across the season from the Spring Cup to the Fall Cup.
+Drivers choose the tracks they wish to attend and upload laps for those tracks.

 Driver's fastest laps will count toward points for that class.
 If a driver has two cars in the same class, only the fastest lap per class will count.
 Drivers will score points for every track they upload laps for, so they should be strategic in the track days they go to.
 Excelling at one track may be worse for points than being mediocre at two different tracks.
 Each track configuration counts as a unique track for earning points.